Pancakes. Hotcakes. Griddle Cakes. Flapjacks.

 #4.
 Bee in the Biscuit, Virginia Beach, Virginia https://www.beebiscuit.com/

 Away from the salt water taffy stands and t shirt shops of the Virginia Beach Oceanfront is the rural neighborhood called Pungo, home to a madly popular breakfast and lunch place called Bee in the Biscuit.
+Get there really early in the morning or prepare for a long wait.
 They have free valet parking to manage the crowds and a very pleasant outdoor garden area where customers can have a coffee or a drink while they wait for their table.
 While the menu is diverse and all the food is good, I found their pancakes here to be among the best I have ever tasted, earning them the #4 spot in my countdown.

 #3.
 Palace Diner, Biddeford, Maine, http://www.palacedinerme.com/